The Greatest Dancer is the brand new dance talent show coming soon to BBC One.

 As its name suggests, the new talent contest aims to find the UK's best dancer across a wide variety of genres.

-The Greatest Dancer is rumoured to air on Saturday nights on BBC One in 2019, although the BBC has yet to confirm any scheduling details officially.
+The Greatest Dancer is rumoured to air on Saturday nights on BBC One from January 2019, although the BBC has yet to confirm any precise scheduling details officially.

 The Greatest Dancer judges and hosts